Short-term business loans

 - Are available from banks and specialist lenders

-- Will get fastest approval from specialist lenders
+- Will get the fastest approval from specialist lenders

 - Only require your bank statements to assess approval